ComputeCanada/magic_castle/docs/README.md

 This module uses the ssh-agent tracked SSH keys to authenticate and to copy SSL certificate files to the proxy nodes after their creation.

-### 6.1 CloudFlare
+### 6.1 Cloudflare

-1. Uncomment the `dns` module for CloudFlare in your `main.tf`.
+1. Uncomment the `dns` module for Cloudflare in your `main.tf`.
 2. Uncomment the `output "hostnames"` block.
 3. In the `dns` module, configure the variable `email` with your email address.
 This will be used to generate the Let's Encrypt certificate.
-4. Download and install the CloudFlare Terraform module: `terraform init`.
+4. Download and install the Cloudflare Terraform module: `terraform init`.
-5. Export the environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_API_KEY`, where `CLOUDFLARE_EMAIL` is your Cloudflare account email adress and `CLOUDFLARE_API_KEY` is your account Global API Key available in your [CloudFlare profile](https://dash.cloudflare.com/profile/api-tokens).
+5. Export the environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_API_KEY`, where `CLOUDFLARE_EMAIL` is your Cloudflare account email address and `CLOUDFLARE_API_KEY` is your account Global API Key available in your [Cloudflare profile](https://dash.cloudflare.com/profile/api-tokens).

-#### 6.1.2 CloudFlare API Token
+#### 6.1.2 Cloudflare API Token

-If you prefer using an API token instead of the global API key, you will need to configure a token with the following four permissions with the [CloudFlare API Token interface](https://dash.cloudflare.com/profile/api-tokens).
+If you prefer using an API token instead of the global API key, you will need to configure a token with the following four permissions with the [Cloudflare API Token interface](https://dash.cloudflare.com/profile/api-tokens).

 | Section | Subsection | Permission|
 | ------------- |-------------:| -----:|